RSedgwick/rsedgwick.github.io/_pages/about.md

 About Me
 ======

 I am a post-doctoral research assistant at Imperial College London using machine learning for the design of experiments for biotechnology applications.
-I previously did a PhD (awaiting my viva) at Imperial College London as part of the [UKRI Centre for Doctoral Training in AI for Healthcare](https://ai4health.io/) supervised by [Ruth Misener](https://www.imperial.ac.uk/people/r.misener), [Mark van der Wilk](https://mvdw.uk/) and [Molly Stevens](https://www.stevensgroup.org/).
+I previously did a PhD at Imperial College London as part of the [UKRI Centre for Doctoral Training in AI for Healthcare](https://ai4health.io/) supervised by [Ruth Misener](https://www.imperial.ac.uk/people/r.misener), [Mark van der Wilk](https://mvdw.uk/) and [Molly Stevens](https://www.stevensgroup.org/).

 Projects
 ======